OnVideo.org - Home Video Releases - DVDs, Blu-ray - April

 Georgia O'Keeffe (2009) Joan Allen, Jeremy Irons, Ed Begley Jr., Linda Emond, Henry Simmons, Tyne Daly.
 Lifetime's critically acclaimed original movie about America' most influential female artist and her turbulent 20-year relationship with renowned photographer Alfred Steiglitz.
 Extras: "Portrait of an Artist: The Making of Georgia O'Keeffe."
 (Sony).

 I Love Lucy: The Movie (1953) In 1953, three classic first season "I Love Lucy" episodes ("The Benefit," "Breaking the Lease" and "The Ballet") were edited together with newly-filmed connecting scenes to create this never-before-released feature-length film.
-Extras: "Lucy Goes to Scotland," TV Academy PSA, Emmy Awards, "The Ed Wynn Show," series premiere opening, "Rear Window," animated commercial, "Here's Johnny!"
-"The Ballet" -- TV Version, "Handcuffs/Movie," "Wilbur's Hands."
-(Paramount).
+(It was shelved when Lucy and Ricky signed a deal with MGM to do 'The Long, Long Trailer").
+Extras: "Lucy Goes to Scotland," TV Academy PSA, Emmy Awards: "The Ed Wynn Show," series premiere opening, "Rear Window" animated commercial, "Here's Johnny!
+The Ballet" -- TV Version, "Handcuffs/Movie," "Wilbur's Hands."
+(Paramoun

 The Imaginarium of Doctor Parnassus (2009) Dir.: Terry Gilliam; Stars: Heath Ledger, Christopher Plummer, Tom Waits, Lily Cole, Andrew Garfield, Verne Troyer, Johnny Depp, Colin Farrell, Jude Law.
 Read more about "The Imaginarium of Doctor Parnassus" in the April Calendar.
 Extras: Deleted scene, Heath Ledger wardrobe test, introduction and commentary by director Terry Gilliam, interview with Heath Ledger, "Behind the Mirror," "Building the Monastery," "The Artwork of Doctor Parnassus," "Doctor Parnassus Around the World."
 Also available on Blu-ray Disc, which adds "The Imaginarium of Terry Gilliam," "Heath Ledger and Friends" in which cast and crew remember their friend, "The Drunk" Multi-angle progression sequence, movieIQ+sync and BD-Live.
 (Sony).

 In Search of Beethoven (2009) Comprehensive documentary about the life and works of the great composer.
-Over 65 performances by the world's finest musicians were recorded and 100 interviews conducted in the making of this beautifully crafted film. that delves beneath the mythical image of the tortured, cantankerous genius to search for the real Ludwig van Beethoven.
+Over 65 performances by the world's finest musicians were recorded and 100 interviews conducted in the making of this beautifully crafted film that delves beneath the mythical image of the tortured, cantankerous genius to search for the real Ludwig van Beethoven.
 Extras: "In the Edit Room," complete movements, deleted scenes, interview with the director.
 (Microcinema International).

 It's Complicated (2009) Meryl Streep, Alec Baldwin, Steve Martin, John Krasinski, Zoe Kazan, Lake Bell, Hunter Parrish, Pat Finn, Rita Wilson.
 Read more about "It's Complicated" in the April Calendar.
 Extras: "The Making of It's Complicated" featurette; commentary by producer-writer-director Nancy Meyers, executive producer Suzanne Farwell, director of photography John Toll, and editor Joe Hutshing.
 Also available on Blu-ray Disc, which adds My Scenes and pocket BLU App.
 (Universal).